-Title: Park Park homes insulation

-Learning outcomes Assessment criteria

-The learner will be able to: learner can:

-The learner will be able to: 2 Know how to comply environmentally resp work practices to me current, legislation standards and official guidance when reviet the suitability of Park for insulation measures. with 2.1 onsible et wing Homes Describe their responsibilities regarding potential accidents, health hazards and the environment in relation to: • the workplace • below suspended structures • confined spaces • at height • tools and equipment • materials and substances • movement and storage of materials by manual handling and mechanical lifting • vehicles Describe the organisational security procedures for tools, equipment and personal belongings in relation to: • site • workplace • siting and location of vehicles • company • customer • access equipment • material and waste storage • park personnel, visitors and other park residents Explain the accident reporting procedures and who is responsible for making reports.
-Describe the types of fire extinguishers available when reviewing the suitability of Park Homes for insulation measures and describe how and when they are used in relation to: • water • CO2 • foam
+Title: Park homes ins Park homes insulation Learning outcomes Assessment criteria The learner will be able to: The learner can: 2 Know how to comply with environmentally responsible work practices to meet current, legislation standards and official guidance when reviewing the suitability of Park Homes for insulation measures.
+2.1 Describe their responsibilities regarding potential accidents, health hazards and the environment in relation to: the workplace below suspended structures confined spaces at height tools and equipment materials and substances movement and storage of materials by manual handling and mechanical lifting vehicles 2.2 Describe the organisational security procedures for tools, equipment and personal belongings in relation to: site workplace siting and location of vehicles company customer access equipment material and waste storage park personnel, visitors and other park residents Explain the accident reporting procedures and who is responsible for making reports.
+2.4 Describe the types of fire extinguishers available when reviewing the suitability of Park Homes for insulation measures and describe how and when they are used in relation to: water CO2 foam powder

-• powder

-Title: Park home insulation Learning outcomes Assessment criteria The learner will be able to: The learner can: Learning outcomes 3.1 Demonstrate compliance with relevant legislation, standards and official guidance when reviewing the suitability of Park Homes for insulation measures in relation to the following: • methods of work • safe use of health and safety control equipment • safe use of access equipment • safe use, storage and handling of materials, tools and equipment • operative maintenance of installation equipment • specific risks to health including mental health • specific risks associated with ventilation (roof space, inside the property, working below suspended supported floor structure) and also including combustion appliances 3.2 Explain why, when and how health and safety control equipment, identified by the principles of prevention, should be used when reviewing the suitability of Park Homes for insulation measures in relation to: • collective protective measures • personal protective equipment (PPE) • respiratory protective equipment (RPE) • local exhaust ventilation (LEV) 3.3 Describe how emergencies should be responded to in accordance with organisational authorisation and personal skills in relation to: • fires • spillages • injuries • emergencies relating to occupational activities including but not limited to the following: - partial or full collapse of suspension system - electrical cabling - Radon, methane, LPG or other gases identification of and reporting of asbestos containing materials 3.4 Describe how to report risks and hazards identified by the following: risk assessment
+Title: Park homes insulation Learning outcomes Assessment criteria The learner will be a ble to: The learner can: 3 Comply with control relevant legislated standards and guidance to can work and main healthy work ation, official arry out your ntain safe and 3.1 Demonstrate compliance with relevant legislation, standards and official guidance when reviewing the suitability of Park Homes for insulation measures in relation to the following: methods of work safe use of health and safety control equipment safe use of access equipment safe use, storage and handling of materials, tools and equipment operative maintenance of installation equipment specific risks to health including mental health specific risks associated with ventilation (roof space, inside the property, working below suspended supported floor structure) and also including combustion appliances 3.2 Explain why, when and how health and safety control equipment, identified by the principles of prevention, should be used when reviewing the suitability of Park Homes for insulation measures in relation to: collective protective measures personal protective equipment (PPE) respiratory protective equipment (RPE) local exhaust ventilation (LEV) 3.3 Describe how emergencies should be responded to in accordance with organisational authorisation and personal skills in relation to: fires spillages injuries emergencies relating to occupational activities including but not limited to the following: partial or full collapse of suspension system electrical cabling Radon, methane, LPG or other gases identification of and reporting of asbestos containing materials 3.4 Describe how to report risks and hazards identified by the following: risk assessment